digital-ai/release-integration-sdk-workshop/part-1/lab-0-checkout-project-and-run-release.md

 In a browser, go to http://localhost:5516.
 This should take you to the Digital.ai Release login screen.
 Log in with username `admin` and password `admin`

+💡 **Note:** The development environment uses a temporary evaluation license for Digital.ai Release

 ---